-- Unclear if membership has increased due to lack of data on membership in the 2018 study, however there are waiting lists to join two Southend Netball clubs at U18 level and increased demand for Walking Netball - Back to Netball and Walking Netball moved to Chase High School - Ensure long term community use of new flood lit courts at Chase High School through ensuring a community use agreement is submitted and approved to meet the planning condition put in place to safeguard this community use
+- Unclear if membership has increased due to lack of data on membership in the 2018 study, however there are waiting lists to join two Southend Netball clubs at U18 level and increased demand for Walking Netball - Back to Netball and Walking Netball moved to Chase High School - Ensure long term community use of new flood lit courts at Chase High School through ensuring a community use agreement is submitted and approved to meet the planning condition put in place to safeguard this community use.

-9 Hockey
+9. Hockey

-Demand data 2018 Demand data 2022
+Demand l data 2018 Demand data 2022 Demand data 2023

-Age group Number of members Age group Number of members
+Age group Number of members Age group Age group

-Seniors Seniors 125
+Seniors Seniors Seniors 230

-Juniors Juniors 46
+Juniors Juniors Juniors 169

-Total 229 Total 171
+Total 229 Total Total 399